OpenFreeEnergy/gufe/docs/concepts/tokenizables.rst

 ..
 TODO: diagram

-This method is most useful for iterating through the hierarchy of a GufeTokenizable one layer at a time.
+This representation is most useful for iterating through the hierarchy of a ``GufeTokenizable`` one layer at a time.
+Because it leaves nested ``GufeTokenizable``\s untouched, it is generally unsuitable for serialization.

 c) keyed dictionary